awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 Wildcard search is supported with attribute searches on API filters only\.
 It is not supported with keyword searches and attribute searches on client filters only\.

 **Combining searches**
 In general, multiple filters with the same attribute are automatically joined with `OR`\.
 For example, searching for `Instance State : Running` and `Instance State : Stopped` returns all instances that are either running OR stopped\.
 To join search with `AND`, search across different attributes\.
-For example, searching for `Instance State : Running` and `Instance Type : c4.large` returns only instances that are of type `c4.large` AND that are in the stopped state\.
+For example, searching for `Instance State : Running` and `Instance Type : c4.large` returns only instances that are of type `c4.large` AND that are in the running state\.

 #### Old console<a name="console-filters-old"></a>